ChainSafe/ChainBridge/docs/local.md

 To allow for a variety of use cases, the Ethereum contracts support both the `transfer` and the `mint/burn` ERC methods.

-To simplify these examples we should use `mint/burn`:
+For simplicity's sake the following examples only make use of the  `mint/burn` method:

 ```bash
 # Register the erc20 contract as mintable/burnable